 You can adjust the settings and field values in your custom presets.
-You can't change system presets, but you can duplicate them and modify the duplicate, as described in Creating a custom preset from a system preset.
+You can't change system presets, but you can duplicate them and modify the duplicate, as described in Creating a preset, based on a system preset.

 After you modify a preset, jobs that use the preset will run with the new settings, including the following: